Practice tool

 6 Agree next steps

-The social worker discusses the recommendations with te tamaiti and their whānau or family and caregiver, and seeks their agreement before making any referrals to proposed services.
+The social worker discusses the recommendations with te tamaiti or rangatahi and their whānau or family and caregiver, and seeks their agreement before making any referrals to proposed services.
 The ISA can also be shared with the family group conference.